infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Teachfirst?
 		- Check this out, tfi affiliated

-## How to create a CBC topic
+## Format for CBCs
--What to teach?
+- What to teach?
 (Topic) + Whom to teach?
 (Audience) + What pressing problem(s) does your audience have that the course can help address
-	- Example:
+- Whats the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes?